Frequently Asked Questions

 Within the area to be seeded kill off any existing vegetation.
 You can achieve this by placing a piece of old carpet or black plastic etc on top of the area to stop light reaching the ground, after a few weeks the vegetation beneath should have died away leaving bare soil.
 Alternatively for larger areas spray off existing grass or weeds with Glyphosate (Roundup) weed-killer.
 Two weeks after spraying, cut the weeds as tight to the ground as possible and remove the cuttings.
 I only advise the use of Glyphosate as some other weed-killers do not break down on contact with the soil and so remain active to kill or weaken the future germinating seedlings.
 It is also the least harmful chemical weed-killer to use from a wildlife perspective.

 For field areas or weedy long grass lawn areas, where a lot of weed seeds have been allowed to drop and build up in the soil’s seed-bank, it is best to spray the area off twice.
-Carry out the second spray when the area has greened up again, which can be several months later.
+Carry out the second spray when the area has greened up again, which can be several weeks later.
 Then undertake the seeding.
 This will reduce the amount of weed seeds that will germinate from your soil along with your sown wild flower seeds.
 This double weed-killing is not usually necessary when converting a previously well cared for, mown lawn area.

 You can sow your seeds anytime of the year but the rate of germination will depend on the level of moisture and warmth in the soil.
 Native wild flowers are hardy and winter sowing is fine but don’t expect to see germination until the ground warms up in the spring.
 Not all the species germinate at the same time, some are months behind others so there is always new things to spot when you inspect your wild flower area.
 If for any reason you find that you are not able to sow your seeds as quickly as you had hoped, or have seed left over that cannot be used straight away, do not panic.
 As long as you ensure the seed is kept in the bag and stored in a cool, dark, dry place it will be viable for 12 months or more.

 It is preferable not to cultivate the ground or you will expose many more weed seeds dormant in the soil’s seed-bank, which will germinate along with your sown seeds.
 Sow your seeds on the surface of the soil which has been revealed by the weed killing process described above.
-If you need to cultivate the ground because it is rather compacted etc.. or you need to bring in soil, do this early to allow the weed seeds to germinate and then carry out the weed-killing procedure outlined above, before seeding it.
+If you need to cultivate the ground because it is rather compacted, or you need to bring in soil, do this early to allow the weed seeds to germinate and then carry out the weed-killing procedure outlined above before seeding it.

 Seeding.
 If seeding by hand, divide up the seed packet and your plot into quarters and this way you will get early warning if you are sowing too thickly and are likely to run out of seed before you reach the end of your plot!
 If you have scales to measure 3 grams accurately, do this and then between your fingers carefully scatter that quantity of seed over a marked 1 metre x 1 metre square of flat material such as a cardboard or plastic sheet etc. By doing this you will get to see the seed pattern/quantity that you should be using when sowing at 3 grams per square metre.
 You will also get an opportunity to see the array of different seed shapes and sizes as many are very tiny and hardly noticeable from looking at the packet.
 Save the seed from this exercise to sow with the others.
 If you are using a mechanical spreader, calibrate it to output at 3 grams per square metre.